 Digital marketing is a vast category that encompasses a wide range of channels and strategies designed to increase brand visibility, boost a company’s reputation and, ultimately, convert leads into sales and then retain those customers.

 A digital marketing campaign typically includes multiple channels.
-It can also include both paid and organic approaches to boosting visibility and converting traffic into sales.
+It can also include paid and organic approaches to boosting visibility and converting traffic into sales.

 Digital marketing campaigns tend to have many moving parts, some of which are inherently longer-term strategies by nature.
-As a result, it can be challenging to determine whether your digital marketing campaign is indeed generating a return.
+As a result, it can be challenging to determine whether your digital marketing campaign is generating a return.

 Here are three common tactics for measuring ROI:

 If you’ve ever seen a lengthy URL with a question mark affixed to it, you’ve seen an Urchin Tracking Module (UTM) link.
 These UTM links help track digital marketing campaigns in Google Analytics.
 When a user clicks a link tagged with a UTM code, Google Analytics tracks from where the user clicked the link as well as what campaign generated the lead.

 “You have to make sure that the links you’re promoting across each channel are tagged properly with UTM parameters.
 This is an essential step to both lead generation and e-commerce,” said Jordan Schneider, head of marketing at Boombox.

 Digital tracking pixels can be added to your website to track where your traffic is coming from and how you can target those users later on as part of your remarketing strategy.
 These tools are effective for tracking traffic and transactions taking place on your website.